-In this section, we propose a real-world experimental scenario for demonstrating the energy-consumption advantage of quantum computation over classical computation in solving Simon's problem analyzed in Sec.~\ref{sec:example}.
-In the following, we begin with presenting a setting for measuring the energy consumption of quantum computation in experiments.
-Then, we clarify the explicit polynomial-time way of instantiating the oracle for Simon's problem in this experimental setting.
-Finally, we also show approaches to estimate the energy consumption for classical computation to solve the same problem, which is to be compared with the results of the quantum experiments.
+In this section, we propose an experimental scenario for demonstrating the energy-consumption advantage of quantum computation over classical computation in solving Simon's problem analyzed in Sec.~\ref{sec:example}.
+In the following, we begin by presenting a schematic setup for measuring the energy consumption of quantum computation in experiments.
+Then, we clarify the explicit polynomial-time way of instantiating the oracle for Simon's problem to implement this setup.
+Finally, we also show approaches to estimate the energy consumption for classical computation to solve the same problem, which yields criteria to be compared with the results of the quantum experiments.

-\paragraph*{Setting for measuring the energy consumption of quantum computation in experiments.}
+\paragraph*{Setup for measuring the energy consumption of quantum computation in experiments.}

-We propose the setting depicted in Fig.~\ref{fig:exp_sketch} to capture our framework in Fig.~\ref{fig:generic_algo} and measure the energy consumption of quantum computation therein.
-A challenge in the experimental realization of the framework in Fig.~\ref{fig:generic_algo} is the implementation of the oracle while maintaining its irreversibility as required in Sec.~\ref{sec:computational_setting}.
-To address this challenge, the setting in Fig.~\ref{fig:exp_sketch} consists of two parties $A$ and $B$ with their quantum computers, in a setting similar to that of a client and a server: $A$ is where the main computation is carried out, and $B$ is where the oracle is instantiated without revealing its internal implementation to $A$.
+We propose a schematic setup depicted in Fig.~\ref{fig:exp_sketch} to capture our framework in Fig.~\ref{fig:generic_algo} and measure the energy consumption of quantum computation therein.
+A challenge in the experimental realization of the framework in Fig.~\ref{fig:generic_algo} is the implementation of the oracle as required in Sec.~\ref{sec:computational_setting}.
+To address this challenge, the setup in Fig.~\ref{fig:exp_sketch} consists of two parties $A$ and $B$ with their quantum computers, in a setup similar to that of a client and a server: $A$ is where the main computation is carried out, and $B$ is where the oracle is instantiated without revealing its internal to $A$.
 Quantum communication between $A$ and $B$ in Fig.~\ref{fig:exp_sketch} implements the query to the oracle in Fig.~\ref{fig:generic_algo}.
-In the setting for Simon's problem, i.e., Problem~\ref{problem:SimonsProblem}, $B$ selects a bit $b\in\{0,1\}$ and a bit string $s\in\{0,1\}^N\setminus\{0\}$ of length $N$ uniformly at random.
+For Simon's problem, i.e., Problem~\ref{problem:SimonsProblem}, $B$ selects a bit $b\in\{0,1\}$ and a bit string $s\in\{0,1\}^N\setminus\{0\}$ of length $N$ uniformly at random.
 Based on $b$ and $s$, $B$ constructs an $N$-bit function $f:\{0,1\}^N\rightarrow\{0,1\}^N$ in such a way that $B$ can internally implement the oracle $O_f$ for $f$.
-The internal implementation of $O_f$ is kept as $B$'s secret so that $A$ should not be able to distinguish $B$'s construction of $f$ from the uniformly random choice of $f$ as in Problem~\ref{problem:SimonsProblem}.
+The particular choice of $b$, $s$, and $f$ is kept as $B$'s secret so that $A$ should not be able to distinguish $B$'s construction of $f$ from the uniformly random choice of $f$ as in Problem~\ref{problem:SimonsProblem}.